 Note: We make every effort to ensure that the translations of the ETI Base Code and Principles of Implementation are as complete and accurate as possible.
 However, please note that in both cases it is the English language documents which should be treated as the official versions.

-Care for quality and environment
+Care for quality

 Makoter through time